Parametrization of subgrid scales in long-term simulations of the shallow-water equations using machine learning and convex limiting: Conclusions

 \section{Conclusions}

 In this paper, we developed a reduced-order model for the Shallow Water Equations by using a feed-forward neural network to approximate subgrid fluxes.
-The developed approach has several advantages.
+Applying machine learning techniques to learn subgrid fluxes is a novel aspect of our work.
+As a consequence, the developed approach has several advantages.
 In particular, the subgrid flux parametrization is local, requiring only a four-point computational stencil to compute the subgrid flux at a specific coarse location.
 Moreover, our machine learning approach can be easily combined with flux limiting for hyperbolic problems.
 Flux limiting ensures that numerical solutions of the coarse equations remain within a physically admissible set.
+Another novel aspect of our work is using the focal loss cost function~\cite{lin2017focal} in the context of neural networks applied to partial differential equations.
+Focal loss emphasizes samples that are particularly challenging for training, such as shock regions for hyperbolic problems.

 We performed several types of tests: (i) comparison of energy spectra in long-term turbulent simulations, (ii) comparison of individual solutions, (iii) simulations with a larger forcing magnitude, and (iv) simulations with bottom topography and Manning's friction.
-Our results demonstrate that our NN parametrization improves energy exchange across scales.
+Our results demonstrate that our Neural Network (NN) parametrization improves energy exchange across scales.
 The NN reduced model is slightly more diffusive than the fully resolved simulations, which is a direct consequence of the coarse resolution of the reduced model and the need to dissipate energy at small scales.
 However, the NN reduced model represents an improvement compared with the bare truncation.
 In particular, our reduced model has a better representation of the inertial range compared with the bare truncation at the same resolution.
-An averaging window $n=8$ (NN-128 vs DNS-1024) is a realistic choice in most ocean applications, and our results indicate that our approach can yield improvements in the development of computationally efficient coarse models of ocean dynamics.
+An averaging window $n=8$ (NN-128 reduced model vs the fully resolved model (DNS-1024)) is a realistic choice in most ocean applications.
+For instance, the ocean resolution of standard Global Circulation Models is $1^\circ$ or 100km \cite{CMIP62016}.
+The high-resolution eddy-permitting global ocean models have resolutions of approximately 10-25km \cite{highresgcm2016,highresgcm2025}.
+Our results indicate that our approach can yield improvements in the development of computationally efficient coarse models of ocean dynamics.

 Test (ii) evaluated the performance of our reduced model by comparing individual solutions at full and coarse resolutions.
 We ensured that the same forcing realization was used in both cases.
 Our findings show that the NN reduced model is quite accurate and reproduces individual solutions very well.
 Some spurious oscillations may develop near shocks, but the monolithic convex limiting significantly reduces these oscillations while not affecting the energy spectra.